platformsh/platformsh-docs/sites/upsun/src/increase-observability/application-metrics/nodejs.md

 {{< vendor/name >}} Continuous Profiling is powered by [Blackfire](../../../increase-observability/application-metrics/blackfire.md).
 It is available directly from the Console under the `Profiling` tab of your environments.

-The Node.js continuous profiling is currently made accross 2 dimensions:
+The Node.js continuous profiling is currently made accross 3 dimensions:
+- **CPU Time**:  Time spent running on the CPU
-- **wall-time**: elapsed time per function call
+- **Wall-time**: Elapsed time per function call
-- **heap**: memory allocation and reserved space over time
+- **Heap**: Memory allocation and reserved space over time

+The default sampling frequency is 100 Hz.
+This means the Node.js continuous profiler is collecting information 100 times per second.

 ## Prerequisites